ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 1. `character`: string - is a specific symbol to trigger the mention popup.
 For user mention, it is **"@"**.
 2. `icon`: string - element name of the icon for the corresponding toolbar button.
-3. `markdown-scheme`: string - used as a scheme in the `autolink` format to store `@mention` in the markdown string.
-For example, `user` is used as a scheme for user mention markdown format as `<user:user-id>`

 The `nimble-rich-text-mention-users` is a subclass derived from the base class and provides the essential values for the properties mentioned above, specifically tailored for user mentions.
 These values are kept as part of the `RichTextMentionInternalsOptions` and will be utilized by various components that require access to these specific values.

 Validation will be integrated into the internal workings through a `validConfiguration` flag.
 There is a base class called `RichTextMentionValidator` responsible for handling validation, with methods for setting and retrieving the validation configuration.
 This approach ensures that the state of valid and invalid values passed within the mapping element is effectively managed.
 The class obtains the name of the validity flag to communicate this information via a public API called `validity`.

-By deriving from the base, the mention options can validate the following conditions for the `key` and `display-name` value in mapping element:
+By deriving from the base, the mention options can validate the following conditions for the `url` and `display-name` value in mapping element:

 1. `validateMappingTypes(mappings)`
-2. `validateUniqueKeys(keys, keyType)`
+2. `validateUniqueURL(URL, URLType)`
-3. `validateNoMissingKeys(mappings)`
+3. `validateNoMissingURL(mappings)`
-4. `validateNoMissingText(mappings)`
+4. `validateNoMissingURL(mappings)`
+5. `validateURL(mappings)`

 _Note_: These are subject to change based on the property changes in the `nimble-mapping-mention-user` element.